 - No need to wash the food processor bowl – add the onion, garlic, sun-dried tomatoes, water and salt.
 Process until everything is well combined and broken down.

 - Add in the almonds, flax meal, psyllium husks and nutritional yeast.
 Process until everything is well combined.
 If the mixture is too dry add water no more than 2 Tbsps at a time.
 You want the batter to stick together when you pinch it.

 - Remove the dough and form a bread loaf with your hands.
 Using a sharp knife cut shallow indentations, creating score marks to the size of bread slices that you want in the end.

 - Brush the top with some olive oil and then sprinkle on dried onion flakes, if desired.

-- Set the dehydrator on 145 degrees and place the bread on the mesh sheet that comes with your dehydrator, dry at this temperature for 1 hour.
+- Set the dehydrator on 145 degrees (F) and place the bread on the mesh sheet that comes with your dehydrator, dry at this temperature for 1 hour.
 This is to create the crust.
 Set a timer so you don’t forget!
-Read here about drying times set at 145 degrees.

 - Remove the bread from the dehydrator and slice the bread into the desired thicknesses.
 Lay them flat on the mesh sheet that comes with your dehydrator.

-- Reduce the heat to 105 and continue drying for about 16 hours.
+- Reduce the heat to 115 degrees (F) and continue drying for about 16 hours.

 - Shelf life and storage: My personal recommendation would be to store this bread in an air-tight container, in the fridge, for 3-5 days.
 The more moisture that is left in your bread, the shorter the shelf life.
 Therefore, shelf life will vary with your drying technique.
 Whenever I make this bread, it never lasts very long enough to spoil.
 Keep in mind, the whole purpose of eating a raw diet is to eat foods at their peek of freshness, so don’t expect this bread to have a long expiration date.